min2ha/ukwa-site/content/target/65994/index.en.md

   "start_date": "2018-05-23T09:00:00Z"
 }

-# Scots in the Great War Living History Society on Facebook

 Site of a society researching and informing on the military, social and economic impact of the Great War on Scotland.